sdss/mangadap/docs/help/manga_dap.rst

     options:
-      -h, --help            show this help message and exit -c CONFIG, --config CONFIG
-                            Configuration file used to instantiate the relevant DataCube derived class. (default: None)
+      -h, --help            show this help message and exit -c, --config CONFIG   Configuration file used to instantiate the relevant DataCube derived class. (default: None)
-      -f CUBEFILE, --cubefile CUBEFILE
+      -f, --cubefile CUBEFILE
                             Name of the file with the datacube data.
 Must be possible to instantiate the relevant DataCube derived class directly from the file only. (default: None)